-One of the most common symptoms that vets see in dogs is licking or chewing at the paws.
+One of the most common symptoms vets see in dogs is licking or chewing at the paws.
 Sometimes, it’s hard to find a specific cause, and other times it is obvious as soon as the paw is examined.
 If you’ve just noticed your dog licking their paws, you might be interested in finding out the top reasons why dogs feel the need to lick and chew.

 Although you might be here because you have seen your dog licking his feet more than usual, you may be unsure what constitutes an abnormal amount of licking and when to worry.
-Most dogs clean their feet no more than once a day, or after each trip outside if they got particularly dirty.
+Most dogs clean their feet no more than once a day or after each trip outside if they get particularly dirty.
 Any more than this, and you may have a dog that’s paying more attention to their feet than they should.

-Ten Reasons Dogs Lick Their Paws
+10 Reasons Dogs Lick Their Paws

 While there are many reasons dogs may lick their paws, there are 10 reasons specifically that most paw-lickers start taking on this behavior.
-Below we talk through the top 10 reasons you’ll likely see as why your pup is licking, and you’ll also find out when it’s time to actually go and see a vet.
+Below we talk through the top 10 reasons you’ll likely see as to why your pup is licking, and you’ll also find out when it’s time actually to go and see a vet.

 Of course, licking at the paws is a normal part of a dog’s cleaning routine.
 Despite not being as obsessed with cleanliness as cats, dogs still spend some time grooming themselves, especially when it comes to somewhere like the paws, which are particularly prone to getting dirty.

-If you’ve just come in from a wet or muddy walk, or you’ve been over icy or gritted roads, it’s likely that your dog is licking his paws to remove all traces of dirt and irritant from between his pads, under his nails, and on the tops of his feet.
+If you’ve just come in from a wet or muddy walk, or you’ve been over icy or gritted roads, it’s likely that your dog is licking his paws to remove all traces of dirt and irritant from between his pads under his nails, and on the tops of his feet.
 You can help your dog to feel more comfortable after a walk by washing his feet.
 Solar showers provide some free-of-charge warm water, or filling a deep tray such as a garden tray with warm, soapy water and asking them to walk through it can help, too.

 The most common reason for a dog to be licking his feet an abnormal amount is due to an allergic reaction.
-This could be a contact allergy (such as to carpet shampoo), a food allergy (such as to beef), a flea allergy or, most commonly, an environmental allergy (such as to pollens).
+This could be a contact allergy (such as to carpet shampoo), a food allergy (such as to beef), a flea allergy, or, most commonly, an environmental allergy (such as to pollens).

 The brain then tells the dog to scratch the itch.
 Or, in this case, lick the itch.
-The problem is, the more they lick, the more the skin is damaged, allowing more of the allergen into the body where it starts the chain reaction again.
-Using a shampoo that’s formulated for sensitive skin, can often help resolve common itching problems.
+The problem is, the more they lick, the more the skin is damaged, allowing more of the allergen into the body, where it starts the chain reaction again.
+Using a shampoo that’s formulated for sensitive skin can often help resolve common itching problems.

 Allergies can be really complicated to diagnose, and there are lots of different tests and treatment options out there, so it can take a while to get to the bottom of what is bothering your dog.
 If you suspect allergies may be affecting your dog, you should discuss this with your vet so you can work out the best approach.
 Certain breeds are more prone to skin issues, like English Bulldogs or different types of pitbull breed dogs.

-Getting a foreign object stuck in the foot is another common reason for dogs to lick at their feet.
-This type of licking normally comes on suddenly, and will usually be restricted to one foot, although may be in more than one if your dog has been really unlucky.
+Getting a foreign object stuck in the foot is another common reason dogs lick at their feet.
+This type of licking normally comes on suddenly and will usually be restricted to one foot, although may be in more than one if your dog has been really unlucky.
 The foot may also be swollen or red, and your dog may have a limp.
 Common locations for a foreign body are between the toes (especially for grass seeds at the end of summer) or between the pads (in the case of thorns that have been trodden on).

 If not removed, foreign bodies can travel deep into the foot or even elsewhere in the body, spreading infection wherever they go.
-Although they may respond initially to antibiotics, until the foreign body is removed they will continue to lick at the area once the antibiotics are stopped.
+Although they may respond initially to antibiotics, until the foreign body is removed, they will continue to lick at the area once the antibiotics are stopped.

-Other signs of arthritis may include limping, a change in gait, stiffness after rest or a change in behavior, so if you think you see any of these signs you should consider a trip to the vet.
+Other signs of arthritis may include limping, a change in gait, stiffness after rest, or a change in behavior, so if you think you see any of these signs, you should consider a trip to the vet.
 It can be hard to diagnose arthritic pain.
-Your vet may want to do an x-ray, or may suggest a pain relief trial to see whether there’s any improvement in your dog’s licking when they’re on pain relief.
+Your vet may want to do an x-ray or may suggest a pain relief trial to see whether there’s any improvement in your dog’s licking when they’re on pain relief.

 Boredom and Habit